slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 We’re all in sales.
 To sell is to deal with objections.

+Traditional selling (hunting) favors extroverts: intruding (foot in the door), pitching (persuasion), persisting (push to close).
+Modern selling (farming) favors ambiverts/introverts: research (understand customer needs alone via web/analysis), listening (patient, quiet, open to perspectives), reacting (adapt to needs, let them set pace/agenda).
 Sales used to rely on information asymmetry; now it’s applied persuasion and relationship-building.
 Top sellers are ambiverts.
 Being recommended is the best marketing.

-Hints:

-- Traditional selling (hunting) favors extroverts: intruding (foot in the door), pitching (persuasion), persisting (push to close).
-- Modern selling (farming) favors ambiverts/introverts: research (understand customer needs alone via web/analysis), listening (patient, quiet, open to perspectives), reacting (adapt to needs, let them set pace/agenda).

 > *"In science the credit goes to the man who convinces the world, not to the man to whom the idea first occurs."
 -- (sir) William Osler [1849]*